 Duration and delivery format

-The course modules are delivered via the Web in small, manageable modules.
-In total, there are three and a half hours of presentation content and, with the exercises, each delegate will need to allocate around seven hours to complete the course.
+The course modules are delivered over the Web in small, manageable video presentations.
+The course handouts and exercises are downloadable as Word or PDF files.
+With the time needed to complete the exercises, each delegate will need to allocate around two days to complete the course.

-You can pause the modules at any time and return to the course, for a period of six months (we can extend this on request).
+You can pause the videos at any time and return to the course, for a period of six months (we can extend this on request).

 Free sample module